-Our business could be adversely impacted by the effects of pandemics, epidemics or outbreaks, and such impacts may be material.
-In particular, the COVID-19 pandemic has created significant volatility, uncertainty and economic disruption on a global scale, and particularly in geographies where we conduct a significant portion of our business, including the United States and Europe.
 The extent to which the COVID-19 pandemic will impact our business, operations and financial results will depend on future developments and numerous evolving factors, which are highly uncertain and difficult to predict, including:

-- the duration and scope of the pandemic; - governmental, business and individual actions that have been and continue to be taken in response to the pandemic; - the impact of the pandemic on economic activity and actions taken in response; - the effect of the pandemic on patients and healthcare providers, as well as our business partners; - demand for, and our ability to supply, our products, including as a result of travel restrictions, social distancing, quarantines and other containment measures; - our and our service providers' ability to conduct field trials, including further delays to our planned field trials for our MosaiQ IH and SDS Microarrays, and other potential delays in the development of MosaiQ; - our employees' and other service providers' ability to travel and to meet with customers; - delays in obtaining regulatory approvals for MosaiQ and conventional reagent products and disruptions in regulatory oversight and other actions if regulators and industry professionals are expending significant and unexpected resources addressing COVID-19; - restrictions on the export or shipment of our products; - significant cutback of delivery from impacted countries and regions or other impacts on our ability to obtain sufficient and timely supplies; and
+- the duration and scope of the pandemic; - governmental, business and individual actions that have been and continue to be taken in response to the pandemic; - the impact of the pandemic on economic activity and actions taken in response; - the timing and successful distribution of an effective vaccine; - the effect of the pandemic on patients and healthcare providers, as well as our business partners; - demand for, and our ability to supply, our products, including as a result of travel restrictions, social distancing, quarantines and other containment measures; - our and our service providers' ability to conduct field trials, including further delays to our planned field trials for our MosaiQ IH and SDS Microarrays, and other potential delays in the development of MosaiQ; - our employees' and other service providers' ability to travel and to meet with customers;

-• any closures of our manufacturing facilities and those used in our supply chain processes or other disruptions to our or our suppliers' production capacities.
+- delays in obtaining regulatory approvals for MosaiQ and conventional reagent products and disruptions in regulatory oversight and other actions if regulators and industry professionals are expending significant and unexpected resources addressing COVID-19; - restrictions on the export or shipment of our products; - significant cutback of delivery from impacted countries and regions or other impacts on our ability to obtain sufficient and timely supplies; and - any closures of our manufacturing facilities and those used in our supply chain processes or other disruptions to our or our suppliers' production capacities.

 Further, the COVID-19 outbreak has resulted in a widespread health crisis that has adversely affected and could continue to adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could affect demand for our products in the United States, Europe and other territories, and may materially impact our results of operations and financial condition.
+The rapid development and fluidity of the circumstances resulting from this pandemic preclude any prediction as to the ultimate adverse impact of COVID-19.
+Nevertheless, COVID-19 and the current financial, economic and capital markets environment, and future developments in these and other areas present material uncertainty and risk with respect to our performance, financial condition, volume of business, results of operations and cash flows.
 Moreover, many risk factors set forth in this Annual Report should be interpreted as heightened risks as a result of the impact of the COVID-19 pandemic.